Scientists Date Homo Antecessor Remains And Conclude It Is The Oldest Fossil Ever Discovered In Western Europe

 After further work was conducted at the archaeological site known as unit TD6 of Atapuerca Gran Dolina, a team of scientists hailing from Spain, France, Australia and China were able to accurately date a tooth belonging to the H. antecessor fossil to determine its true age, showing it to be by far the most ancient hominin species found in this area, as Cordis report.

-Scientists had previously estimated the age of the Homo antecessor fossil by analyzing the remains of fossil teeth belonging to animals as well as sediment that was found in the vicinity of where the H. antecessor had been discovered, and the new results are not that far off from the original estimated age.
+Scientists had previously estimated the age of the Homo antecessor fossil by analyzing the remains of fossil teeth belonging to animals as well as sediment that was found in the vicinity of where the H. antecessor had been discovered, and the new results are not that far off from the originally estimated age.
 It is thought that Homo antecessor is the last species of humans that Homo sapiens and neanderthalensis both had in common.

 The Atapuerca cave system in Spain where H. antecessor was first spotted is an area that is rife with stone tools and fossils, and even after the 1990s scientists can count approximately 160 other fossils of humans that have also been discovered here, with scientists concluding that these almost certainly belong to Homo antecessor as well.